TheKingEagle/RMSoftware.ModularBot/doc/Falco_DiscordBots.md

-Falco Lombardi is a multi-purpose bot that is designed to be customized for each guild.
+Falco Lombardi is a running instance of ModularBOT, a multi-purpose bot that is designed to be customized for each guild.
 It includes a core module which trusted users can safely manage commands, and add specific functionality.

 # Core Commands